vitaly-t/pg-promise/API/errors.md

 **Extends:** <code>Error</code>
 <a name="new_module_errors.QueryResultError_new"></a>
 #### new QueryResultError()
 Thrown when a query result doesn't match its Query Result Mask.
+The type is available from the library's root: `pgp.QueryResultError`

 <a name="module_errors.SQLParsingError"></a>
 ### errors.SQLParsingError ⇐ <code>Error</code>